 - Comedy Sportz Comedy Club: A great place to go for family entertainment – they offer a hilarious clean show, and you’ll be rolling in the aisles. ($10 Thurs $12 Fri-Sat)

 - Music shows at one of the many fine music clubs in downtown Minneapolis: There are a ton of great local music clubs in Downtown Minneapolis, particularly in the warehouse district.
-Check out the Fine Line Music cafe or the Dakota Jazz Club on weekends for some great music at an affordable price.
+Check out First Avenue (of Prince fame), the Fine Line Music Cafe, or the Dakota Jazz Club on weekends for some great music at an affordable price.